15 Exercises to Add Into Your Lower-Body WorkoutFeb 1, 2022

-- Keeping your abs engaged and your feet together, raise your left knee as far as you can without rotating your hip or lifting your right knee off the floor.
+- Keeping your abs engaged and your feet together, raise your left knee as high as you can while keeping your feet together and your right hip on the floor.

 - Hold for 1 second, squeezing your glutes at the top of the move, before slowly lowering your left knee to the starting position.

-- Holding a dumbbell in your left hand, stand with the ball of your left foot on an elevated surface with your heel hanging off, and your right toes resting on your left ankle.
+- Holding a dumbbell in your left hand, stand with the ball of your left foot on an elevated surface, with your left heel hanging off.

 - Keeping your core engaged, raise your left heel as high as possible.

-- Slowly lower your heel down below the raised surface until you feel a stretch in your calf.
+- Slowly lower your heel down onto the raised surface until you feel a stretch in your calf.

 - Repeat and do equal reps on both legs.